tajind/Deepfake-Detection/Readme.md

 # Deepfake Detection using AlexNet and Meso-4 CNN models

-### This is my final-year university project where I've taken the challenge to implement the machine learning models to detect whether a face in an image is geuinne or not
+### This is my final-year university project where I've taken the challenge to implement the machine learning models to detect whether a face in an image is genuine or not

 <br>